commitizen-tools/commitizen/docs/commands/bump.md

 cz bump --get-next
 ```

-Will output the next version, e.g. `1.2.3`.
-This can be useful for determining the next version based in CI for non
+Will output the next version, e.g., `1.2.3`.
+This can be useful for determining the next version based on CI for non
 production environments/builds.

 This behavior differs from the `--dry-run` flag.
 The `--dry-run` flag provides a more detailed output and can also show